telavivmakers/geek_code/README.md

 ### M = MICROSOFT

 A good many geeks suffer through the use of various versions of Microsoft's Windows.

-Rate your Windows geekiness, if desired include versions.
+Rate your Windows geekiness, and if desired you can include the versions of Windows you have used or are currently using.

+For example: w11+++ means that you are very proficient with Windows 11.

 ```
 w++++	=	I am a MS Windows programming god.